Skip to content

 Laundry and Infection Control: How Air Pressure Monitoring Can Meet Compliance Standards

-Risk of Laundry Borne Infection
+Risk of Laundry-Borne Infection

 Laundry in a healthcare facility is an underestimated part of infection prevention efforts.

-Laundry, being defined as bed sheets and blankets, towels, personal clothing, patient apparel, uniforms, gowns, scrub suits, and drapes for surgical procedures.
+Laundry is defined as bed sheets and blankets, towels, personal clothing, patient apparel, uniforms, gowns, scrub suits, and drapes for surgical procedures.

-Contamination of these textiles has the potential to be a source of pathogenic microorganisms, though reports of these health-care association diseases are few in number.
+Contamination of these textiles has the potential to be a source of pathogenic microorganisms, though reports of these healthcare association diseases are few in number.

 While statistics are low, existing control measures are still very effective in reducing the risk of disease transmission to patients and staff.